-Transit tickets or fares can be described using the fare_products.txt file.
+Transit tickets or fares are referred to as fare products in GTFS.
+They can be described using the fare_products.txt file.
 Each entry corresponds to a specific fare.

 Create rules for single leg journeys¶

 In GTFS, a fare leg corresponds to a trip that a rider makes without transferring between different modes, routes, networks, or agencies.
-A single fare allows riders to travel within any pair of bus stops, subway stations, and streetcar stops within the TTC’s network.
+In the Maryland Transit Administration's feed, a single fare allows riders to travel within any pair of stops and subway stations within the

 Leg groups define trips within a network from an origin to a destination (or a set of origins to a set of destinations if the area IDs correspond to grouped stops).
-The file below describes two rules to travel anywhere within the TTC’s network.
-The first rule corresponds to traveling using a PRESTO fare and the second corresponds to traveling using a cash fare.
+The file below describes rules to travel anywhere within the Maryland Transit Administration’s core network.
+Each rule corresponds to one of the regular fare products in the Define a transit fare example.

 Create rules for transfers¶